Balloon Sinuplasty™ Benefits

 There are two main categories of sinusitis: acute and chronic.

 Sinusitis is usually preceded by a cold, allergy attack or irritation from environmental pollutants.
 Often, the resulting symptoms, such as nasal pressure, nasal congestion, a “runny nose,” and fever, run their course in a few days.
 However, if symptoms persist, a bacterial infection or acute sinusitis may develop.

-Most cases for Newport Beach patients suffering of sinusitis are acute (or sudden onset); however, if the condition occurs frequently or lasts three months or more, you may have chronic sinusitis.
+Most cases for Newport Beach patients suffering with sinusitis are acute (or sudden onset); however, if the condition occurs frequently or lasts three months or more, you may have chronic sinusitis.

 What is Balloon Sinuplasty™?

 The painful symptoms associated with chronic sinusitis can be overwhelming.
 Now, there is an additional surgical option for treatment of blocked sinuses called Balloon Sinuplasty™ technology.
-A procedure in which Dr. Kevin Sadati, board certified facial plastic surgeon and ENT surgeon, has years of experience.
-If you have been diagnosed with chronic sinusitis and are not responding well to antibiotics you may be a candidate for surgery, you now have a less invasive option that is clinically proven to be safe, effective and improve the quality of your life.
+A procedure in which Dr. Kevin Sadati, Board certified facial plastic surgeon and ENT surgeon, has years of experience.
+If you have been diagnosed with chronic sinusitis and are not responding well to antibiotics, you may be a candidate for surgery and you now have a less invasive option that is clinically proven to be safe, effective and improve the quality of your life.

 Balloon Sinuplasty™ devices provide an endoscopic, catheter-based system for patients suffering from sinusitis.
 Recently published data in the leading ENT journal shows that the technology is safe and effective: study participants experienced no adverse events and received significant relief from their symptoms.